schmooser/blog.ora600.ru/_posts/2012-10-04-downloading-archive-of-listen-to-english-podcast.markdown

 print 'Done'
 {% endhighlight %}

-This script also checks whether the response of server is not like `Fatal error ...`, because the episode's ids are sparse.
+This script also checks whether the response of server is not like `Fatal error ...`, because the episode's ids are sparsed.

 After the script done its work I checked whether downloaded files are a valid mp3's.
 To do this I used on OS X 10.8 console tool `afinfo`, which shows information about audio file: